zlogic/mendix-docs/content/en/docs/refguide/installation/install.md

 While the regular installer installs Mendix Studio Pro dependencies in system directories, the portable installer installs Studio Pro in a user-level directory together with all the dependencies.
 This means that dependencies are not shared between Studio Pro versions, which results in higher disk space usage.
 In return, you do not require admin rights to install Studio Pro and you can still use all the functionalities.

-The portable installer does not include all tools that come installed with Studio Pro or can be leveraged by Studio Pro, such as the MPR tool, mx, MxBuild, mxuit, or the Console Log.
+For Studio Pro version below 10.14, the portable installer does not include all tools that come installed with Studio Pro or can be leveraged by Studio Pro, such as the MPR tool, mx, MxBuild, mxuit, or the Console Log.
 The portable installer only includes the tools that are necessary to be able to build with Studio Pro and to run apps locally.

+For Studio Pro 10.14 or above, the portable installer for Windows x64 and arm64 includes mx, mxbuild, mxutil, MprTool and MendixConsoleLog.

 Mendix Studio Pro that is installed via the portable installer does not show up in the in the Mendix Version Selector where you can manage Mendix versions.
 However, you can manually add a Studio Pro version by clicking **Add custom version** in the **Manage Mendix versions** and specifying the path to the executable file of the Studio Pro version: